 TEACCH (an acronym for the Treatment and Education of Autistic and Communication-Handicapped Children) is the term given to describe the various activities undertaken by Division TEACCH, a state-wide community-based programme of services for children and adults in North Carolina, USA.

-Elements of the TEACCH approach are used extensively alongside other approaches within other, multi-component interventions throughout the world, such as the Childrens' Toddler School Program in the US.
-It also forms a key element of the SPELL approach, used in services run by the National Autistic Society in the UK.
+Elements of the TEACCH Autism Program are used extensively alongside other approaches within other comprehensive, multi-component interventions throughout the world.
+It also forms a key element of the SPELL approach, used in services run by The National Autistic Society in the UK.

 Please read our Disclaimer on Autism Interventions